linsalrob/EdwardsLab/process_EK_metagenomes/README.md

 sbatch --array=1-$NUM_R1_READS:1 ~/GitHubs/EdwardsLab/process_EK_metagenomes/sharks.slurm
 ```

-*TODO*:
-   1. resolve why this prints some reads multiple times to the matches (sharks) sequences.
-I think it is multimapped reads?

 6. Convert the `fastq` sequences to `fasta` sequences.

 Note that `mmseqs easy-taxonomy` requires a fasta file, so here we convert the fastq to fasta files.
 We also take advantage of this to either add /1 /2 to the R1/R2 reads respectively.
 It helps with subsequence parsing!!